FIFTY-FIFTY: A Peer Helping Service

 - Listen and understand from a peer point of view

 - Referrals to campus professionals

 50-50 Peer Helpers maintain your privacy at all times and sign a confidentiality agreement with Hartwick College.
-Members are supervised by and have access to the counseling center staff for support and guidance.
+Members are supervised by and have access to the counseling center staff, Gary Robinson and Victoria Tarbell for support and guidance.

 What Are The Benefits Of Peer Helping?

 Peer helping assists students to feel capable, understood and responsible.
-Peer helpers educate other students about decision-making skills, improving communication skills to understand others and to be understood.
-In addition peer helping enables students to learn action skills to help prevent substance abuse, enhance self-esteem, reduce loneliness, promote health, and support academic and personal achievement.
+Peer helpers educate other students about decision-making skills and assist in improving communication skills to understand others and to be understood.
+In addition peer helping enables students to learn action skills to enhance self-esteem, reduce loneliness, promote health and support academic and personal achievement.